arytontediarjo/aws-cdk-projects/aws-glue-etl/README.md

-# Welcome to your CDK Python project!
+# Welcome to Glue Glue ETL CDK!

+Tools used:
+- S3
+- Glue
+- Athena

-This is a blank project for CDK development with Python.
+This is a project to create a basic Glue ETL service using Python.
+CDK will streamline the process of resource/role creation and serve it as a CloudFormation template in AWS

 The `cdk.json` file tells the CDK Toolkit how to execute your app.